Hopewell Culture NHP Jr. Ranger

-Any child between the ages of 6 to 12 can become a Junior Ranger by answering questions in a booklet available at the Mound City Group Visitor Center.
+Any child can become a Junior Ranger by answering questions in a booklet available at the Mound City Group Visitor Center.
 Answers can be found in the park's brochure, video, museum, and interpretive signs in the mound area and along trails.
 Upon completion of the activities, bring the booklet back to the Visitor Center and be awarded a Hopewell Culture Junior Ranger badge!

 While the Junior Ranger program may be tailored for children of specific ages, we encourage visitors of all ages to participate in the program to expand their Hopewellian knowledge!
 Just ask a Ranger for your booklet during your visit.